Aiptasia Anemone Spotlight and How to Get Rid of Them

 - Peppermint Shrimp - This is one that you hear about a lot, and some say it works and an equal amount

-say they don’t.
-Personally, they have always worked for me, I normally get 3-5 peppermint shrimp and do not feed the tank for a few days, and within a few days, there are no signs of Aiptasia.
-Peppermint shrimp can pick of other soft corals so make sure to feed lightly until all signs of Aiptasia are gone and then feed normally.
+say, they don't.
+Personally, they have always worked for me, I usually get 3-5 peppermint shrimp and do not feed the tank for a few days, and within a few days, there are no signs of Aiptasia.
+Peppermint shrimp can pick of other soft corals, so make sure to feed lightly until all signs of Aiptasia are gone and then feed normally.
 They should be called Peppermint Bandits because they are also known to steal food from coral, I have seen them pull food out of corals mouths to get the food which can damage them.
 So make sure they are well fed.
-Note: Humpback Shrimp are commonly sold as Peppermint Shrimp, and while they look similar they will not eat Aiptasia.
+Note: Humpback Shrimp are commonly sold as Peppermint Shrimp, and while they look similar, they will not eat Aiptasia.

 - Butterflyfish - Copperband, Auriga, Raccoon, Longnose, Orange, and Teardrop Butterflyfish are some of the species that are known to eat Aiptasia.
 The biggest problem with getting a Butterflyfish to eat your Aiptasia is that their appetite does not end with your Aiptasia.
-They will also eat invertebrates (including good anemones, feather dusters, clams, etc..) and they will also pick on corals.
-Unfortunately, not providing ample food will most likely cause them to focus on your invertebrates first and with time they may go after your Aiptasia they can also be difficult to keep alive in an aquarium.
+They will also eat invertebrates (including good anemones, feather dusters, clams, etc..), and they will also pick on corals.
+Unfortunately, not providing ample food will most likely cause them to focus on your invertebrates first.
+With time they may go after your Aiptasia.
+They can also be challenging to keep alive in an aquarium.

 Aiptasia Eating Nudis have a predator that could stop your nudibranch army from raising and wiping out your Aiptasia, that predator is also in your tank right now as you read this.
-They are amphipods they like to feast on the nudi eggs and laravel.
-Once the laravel start eating the Aiptasia, the amphipods are no longer a treat.
+They are amphipods.
+They like to feast on the nudi eggs and laravel.
+Once the laravel starts eating the Aiptasia, the amphipods are no longer a treat.
 The laravel is small enough to get into small cracks or pores where Aiptasia cells may hide.

 The biggest problem you may have is finding them, ask your local reef group some time hobbyist will breed them.
-These sea slugs only eat Aiptasia so once the Aiptasia start to disappear should start to see if someone else in the hobby may need them next.
+These sea slugs only eat Aiptasia, so once the Aiptasia starts to disappear should start to see if someone else in the hobby may need them next.
 If there is no Aiptasia is present, they will starve within about five days.

 Killing Aiptasia Using Chemicals